Common Core for Grade 8

 For some reason, in our math class, there are 14 more boys than there are girls.
 If a total of 32 students are in the class, how many boys and how many girls are there?

-This video illustrates how to solve a word problem involving a system of 2 equations with 2 variables
+How to solve a word problem involving a system of 2 equations with 2 variables?

 Three coffees and two muffins cost a total of 7 dollars.
 Two coffees and four muffins cost a total of 8 dollars.
 What is the individual price for a single coffee and a single muffin?

-This video is a demonstration of how to translate words or word problems into a systems of equations.
+How to translate words or word problems into a systems of equations?